osgi/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 </div>
 </div>

 ## Build

-Build the modules and install in local maven repository from the top level project directory
+Build the modules and install in the local maven repository from the top level project directory

     mvn install
 {: .shell }